swimlane/atomic-operator-runner/README.md

 - Execute a command for PowerShell, command-line (cmd) and bash/sh on any of the above systems
 - Can execute commands elevated on the supported systems
 - Returns a standard response object, as well as displays a formatter version to the console via logging
+- Copy a file from a local to remote host

 ### Response Object